 Trans Pennine Express – check timetables and fare prices for anywhere in the UK.
 On this website you can buy rail tickets in advance to get the best deals.
 They don’t charge booking and credit card fees unlike some other websites.

 The area is easily accessible by car.
-You can hire cars from various companies in the Scottish Highlands including local businesses and Hertz UK and Thrifty UK.
+You can hire cars from various companies in the Scottish Highlands including local businesses.

 If you prefer to travel without a car or fancy a day off from driving, there are several options including public transport.